 St Dwynwen's Day, 25th January each year (Wales' Valentines Day) is celebrated with cards and presents.
 All good patriotic Welshmen and women should be celebrating St Dwynwen's Day, saying I love you in Welsh - Rwy’n dy garu di .

-In the tiny wooded Welsh village of Cwm Gwaun (the Gwaun valley in Welsh), near Fishguard in Pembrokeshire, locals are keeping old traditions alive by celebrating the New Year, known as Hen Galan and Calennig, 13 days after everyone else.
+In the tiny wooded Welsh village of Cwm Gwaun (the Gwaun valley in Welsh), near Fishguard in Wales locals are keeping old traditions alive by celebrating the New Year, known as Hen Galan and Calennig, 13 days after everyone else.
 Back in the 1700s, the people of Cwm Gwaun used the Julian calendar, which is currently 13 days behind the commonly used Gregorian calendar.